 - Offer Up App

 - Local Online Garage Sales (via FaceBook, these are closed groups)

 I recommend posting your finds everywhere you can to gain the furthest reach.
 Be sure to take clear pictures and include as much product information as possible.
 Ex. model number, brand, etc. Be completely honest about the condition of the item.

 - Bookscouter (Book Re-seller App)

 How to Price?

 This will wholly depend on the item.
-Look at what similar used items are listed for on the apps.
-If you can’t find a similar item then look at used pricing on Ebay or Amazon.
-This will provide you with a staring number.
+Look at what similar used items are listed in each app.
+If you can’t find a similar item then look at used pricing on eBay or Amazon.
+This will provide you with a starting number.
 Be prepared to reprice your item if it doesn’t sell in a week.

 *TIP* – With the exception of books, I only purchase items where I expect to make a profit of at least $10.00 upon reselling.